vorpalnet/blade/services/irouter/README.md

 ## Proxy, not B2BUA

 iRouter uses the JSR 289 Proxy API.
 Re-INVITEs and in-dialog traffic pass through the container's proxy machinery unchanged once `proxy.proxyTo()` has been called for the initial INVITE.
 The servlet stays out of the mid-call path — the routing decision is made once, on the initial INVITE, and the proxy handles everything after.
-Use [`proxy-router`](../proxy-router/) if you need a stateless SIP proxy without iRouter's pipeline, or a B2BUA-based service (e.g. call queueing) if you need dialog-mid intervention.
+Use a B2BUA-based service (e.g. [call queueing](../queue/README.md)) if you need dialog-mid intervention.
+(The old stateless `proxy-router` this section once pointed to is retired — iRouter superseded it.)

 ## Pipeline connectors